cnlohr/colorchord/embedded8266/README.md

 The audio data is taken from TOUT, but must be kept between 0 and 1V.

-An option that has been thurroughly tested is for use with the 2019 MAGFest Swadge.  https://github.com/cnlohr/swadge2019
+An option that has been thoroughly tested is for use with the 2019 MAGFest Swadge.  https://github.com/cnlohr/swadge2019

 Audio portion:
 ![Audio portion of schematic](https://raw.githubusercontent.com/cnlohr/swadge2019/master/hardware/swadge2019_schematic_audio.png)